 They lie on the floor of one of the dirtiest rooms in the home, collecting moisture, hair, and dead skin cells.
 The damp, dark environment of a bath mat makes it a haven for growing germs, and thus one that needs regular attention.

 Solution: Launder bath mats weekly in the hottest water and hottest dryer setting recommended by the mat’s care label.
 Of course, remember to clean and disinfect the floor also to avoid contaminating a newly cleaned mat.

 Shoe bottoms are without a doubt one of the dirtiest places in the home.
 Not only do shoes track dirt and mud onto floors, they also spread a significant amount of bacteria, including E. coli and other nasty fecal-based bacteria (typically picked up from floors in public restrooms and outside from animal excrement).

 Solution: Avoid wearing shoes in the house at all when possible.

 Take the opportunity this spring to tackle a few of these quiet little germ spots and help improve the health of your household.
 And remember, a good thorough cleaning is an important step in getting your home ready to go on the market!
-If you need more help getting your home market ready, give Three Bears Home Staging and Redesign a call at (832) 377-0785 or contact us here to set up an online or in-person home staging consultation.
+If you need more help getting your home market ready, get in touch with Three Bears Home Staging to set up an online or in-person home staging consultation.
 We specialize in teaching homeowners how to sell their homes faster and for more money!
 Take a look below at some of the ways we can help!

 We specialize in positive and empowering virtual consultations with practical advice to help homeowners sell more quickly and for more money.